CurveDocs/curve-docs/docs/crvUSD/flashlender.md

         ```

----

 ### `fee`
 !!! description "`FlashLender.fee() -> uint256: view`"

     Getter for the fee charged on the flash loan.
+This variable is a constant set to `0` and cannot be changed.
+The fees for the contract will always remain at `0`.

     Returns: fee (`uint256`).

     ??? quote "Source code"

+        The following source code includes all changes up to commit hash [`53b7086`](https://github.com/curvefi/curve-stablecoin/tree/53b70869af3552dd1c61a7f5e1e86c718d440953); any changes made after this commit are not included.

         === "FlashLender.vy"